MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/syntax-conventions.md

 ## Working with optional parameters

-To provide an argument for an optional parameter that comes after another optional parameter, you must give a value for the prior parameter.
-This is because arguments must follow the order specified in the syntax.
-If you don't have a specific value to pass for the parameter, provide an empty value of the same type as the parameter.
+To provide an argument for an optional parameter that comes after another optional parameter, you must provide an argument for the prior parameter.
+This requirement is because arguments must follow the order specified in the syntax.
+If you don't have a specific value to pass for the parameter, use an empty value of the same type.

 ### Example of sequential optional parameters